 Just follow our nine nifty tips below, and you'll have a streamlined site that won't just get the big-day-details across, it'll get your guests excited for the fun to come.

-Do keep with your theme.
-Just like your invitations, your website should really feel like your wedding.
+You’ve put so much effort into planning your wedding’s theme and palette, so make the most of it!
+Use the same style when designing your wedding website, too.
 "If it's country chic or a sophisticated black-tie event, the site should make it clear by its very nature," says celebrity wedding and event specialist Donnie Brown.

-Do recommend fun stuff to do.
-This is particularly important for destination weddings!
+You’ll be spending your wedding morning getting gussied up, but that gives your guests a few hours to kill before they head to the ceremony.
 "We love including recommendations for out-of-town guests, with a guide to the wedding area and the couples' favorite locations and things to do," says Kelsey Doorey, founder and CEO of Vow to Be Chic.
-"If the area has any special locations for the couple, let everyone know!
+"If local spots have special meaning to you and your S.O., let everyone know!
 For example, if you met, went on your first date, got engaged, or even kissed for the first time near the wedding location, those can be fun facts to share."

 Wedding websites are a fun peek into the couple, their love story, and who’s in the wedding party, but keep it short and sweet.
 Give a quick overview of each bridesmaid and groomsman (think how the two of you met and a fun fact), and go with the long-short-story version of how you and your partner met, fell in love, and got engaged.
 Hit the highlights, but skip the nitty-gritty!

 It’s an etiquette no-no to put your registry information on your invitations, but your wedding website is the perfect place for all the details.
 Include direct links to your online registries so guests can simply click through and hit “buy.”
 Asking for contributions to a honeymoon or house fund, or charitable donations?
 Add a few lines about how you plan to use the funds so guests writing checks can feel connected to the life you’re building together.